DQL¶

 [LAST MONTH] // Last month's data

-When using time range keywords, ensure that the workspace timezone settings are correct, and strictly follow the user's requested timezone for conversion.
+When using time range keywords, please confirm that the timezone setting of the workspace is correct, and it must be converted strictly according to the user's requested timezone.

 Time Window Aggregation¶

-Time windows group data by specified time intervals for aggregation, and the time column in the results represents the start time of each time window.
+Time windows group and aggregate data at specified time intervals.
+The time column in the returned result represents the start time of each time window.

 Single Time Window¶

-Aggregate the entire time range into a single value:
+The entire time range is aggregated into one value:

 Query Result: